 The 43rd anniversary of this massive gathering of commercial aviation enthusiasts was held at an aviation lover’s dream location, the Delta Flight Museum.
-The sale tables for the 285 vendors wound throughout the Jet Age hanger leading the attendees to one of kind finds.
-From vintage tableware and glassware to time tables and safety cards, the three days dedicated to everything you could know and love about commercial airplanes.
+The sale tables for the 285 vendors wound throughout the Jet Age hangar, leading attendees to one-of-a-kind finds.
+From vintage tableware and glassware to timetables and safety cards, the three days are dedicated to everything you could know and love about commercial airplanes.

 Vendors